-† US data is for 1999-2005; Georgia data is for 2002-2006
+† U.S. data is for 1999-2006; Georgia data is for 2003-2007

 Survival rates depend mainly on two elements: how early the cancer is detected, and the pathology of the tumor (how aggressive it is).
 Early detection is important because survival for early stage cervical cancer is much greater than that for later stage disease.
-Five-year survival for tumors found in the localized stage is 84 percent among US black women and 93 percent among US white women.
-In Georgia, about 42 percent of cases among black women and about 51 percent of cases among white women are diagnosed in their localized stage.
-If the cancer is diagnosed at the distant stage, five-year survival drops to about 11 percent for US black women and 18 percent for US white women.
-Detection and treatment of cervical cancer have improved in recent years, with the five-year relative US survival rate for all stages combined increasing from 69 percent in 1974-1976 to 71 percent in 1999-2005.
+Five-year survival for tumors found in the localized stage is 84 percent among U.S. black women and 92 percent among U.S. white women.
+In Georgia, about 39 percent of cases among black women and about 49 percent of cases among white women are diagnosed in their localized stage.
+If the cancer is diagnosed at the distant stage, five-year survival drops to about 12 percent for U.S. black women and 18 percent for U.S. white women.
+Detection and treatment of cervical cancer has remained steady in recent years, with the five-year relative U.S. survival rate for all stages combined increasing from 69 percent in 1974-1976 to just over 70 percent in 1999-2006.

-Georgia Cervical Cancer Mortality Rates by Race and Geography
+Georgia Cervical Cancer Incidence and Mortality Rates by Race and Geography